 2010 - The Leonardtown Campus opens new Wellness and Aquatics Center.
 The Center for Nuclear Energy Training also opens.

 2011 - CSM breaks ground on La Plata Campus Business Building (BU) renovation.

 2012 - CSM breaks ground for second building on Prince Frederick Campus and opens the La Plata Campus Business Building.

 2013 - Prince Frederick Campus dedicates its first building built to LEED-Certified standards.
-CSM breaks ground for the Career Education renovation on La Plata Campus.
+CSM breaks ground for the Community Education renovation on La Plata Campus.

 2014 - CSM is reaccredited by the Middle States Association of Colleges and Schools.
 CSM opens the La Plata Campus Community Education building and purchases land in Hughesville for new Regional Campus.